 |Sizes Available||4 - 13 US||7 - 14 US||7 - 15 US||7 - 14 US||7 - 15 US|

 Our Analysis and Test Results

-Most popular shoe models are updated every year or every other year, with the obvious goal of continual refinement toward the ever-illusive goal of the perfect trail running shoe.
-Of course, with every update comes an equal risk that the masses will feel the shoe to have regressed instead of progressed.
+Most popular shoe models are updated every year or every other year, with the goal of continual refinement toward the ever-illusive goal of the perfect trail running shoe.
+Of course, with every update comes an equal risk that the masses will feel the shoe has worsened.
 Luckily, with the third iteration of the S/Lab Ultra, Salomon has used restraint where it was needed and kept all the very best elements of what was already the highest-rated shoe in our review.
 They also added some improvements that only make it better.
 Most of the changes have occurred in the upper, with the shoe's overall feel remaining much the same.

 For those unfamiliar with this shoe, expect a very protective feel underfoot, with ample firm cushioning to keep your feet feeling fresh when you are deep into an ultra, but without a lot of spring and give.
 The upper fits like a sock; while this is a commonly applied metaphor, in this case, it is true.
-There are no edges to the tongue — the interior liner wraps all the way around the foot.
-Like most Salomon shoes, this one has a kevlar quicklace system paired with a lace garage to hold everything tight and keep the foot comfortably secure.
-The shoe only comes in one color, a dark and subdued plum purple with bright red accents, and has a look that veers drastically away from the very bright and gaudy colorways of many trail running shoes.
-There is no wide version available, and it likewise does not come with a gore-tex liner.
+There are no edges to the tongue — the interior liner wraps around the foot with no interruptions.
+Like most Salomon shoes, this one has a kevlar quick lace system paired with a lace garage to hold everything tight and keep the foot comfortably secure.
+The shoe only comes in one color, a dark and subdued plum purple with bright red accents, and has a look that veers drastically away from the very bright and flashy colorways of many trail running shoes.
+There is no wide version available, and it is not available with a gore-tex liner.